This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 [admin@test001 ~]$ obd cluster destroy myoceanbase

-The all-in-one package is iterated based on OceanBase Database versions.
-If any component in the package has a later version, you can download the component of the latest version from OceanBase Download Center and then upload it to the local image repository of obd. obd automatically obtains the latest version from the local image repository during deployment.
+When you deploy OceanBase All in One, the package is based on the OceanBase Database version.
+If other components in the package have newer versions, you can download the latest versions of these components from OceanBase Download Center, upload them to the local image repository, and obd automatically retrieves the latest versions from the local image repository during deployment.
+Follow these steps:

-Go to the directory where the component installation package is located, run the following command to add it to the local image repository:
+Go to the directory where the component installation package is stored and add the installation package to the local image repository.

 [admin@test001 rpm]$ obd mirror clone *.rpmView the list of installation packages in the local image repository.